 An icon of the “legal left,” Weinglass in 1974 was the first recipient of the American Civil Liberties Union‘s Clarence Darrow Award, which is “given annually to an individual attorney for zealous criminal defense advocacy.”
 In 1980 he received the Humanitarian Award of the First Unitarian Church of Los Angeles.
 And in 1994, California Attorneys for Criminal Justice gave him their Outstanding Achievement Award.

-In Weinglass’ view, the American criminal-justice system has grown increasingly and unduly harsh in recent decades.
-He laments that “society has become far more punitive,” that the U.S. has not banned lifetime prison sentences for juveniles younger than 18, and that the American government encourages the use of “torture” against prisoners-of-war.
-Adds Weinglass: “I think it’s a reaction to the 60s, to what most people considered an overly permissive era, which was followed by a sharp increase in crime, which was followed by a vindictive reaction, which we are still undergoing.”
+In Weinglass’ view, the American criminal-justice system had grown increasingly and unduly harsh in recent decades.
+He lamented that “society had become far more punitive,” that the U.S. had not banned lifetime prison sentences for juveniles younger than 18, and that the American government encouraged the use of “torture” against prisoners-of-war.
+Added Weinglass: “I think it’s a reaction to the 60s, to what most people considered an overly permissive era, which was followed by a sharp increase in crime, which was followed by a vindictive reaction, which we are still undergoing.”